Conference Carolinas

-Conference Carolinas, formerly known as the Carolinas-Virginia Athletic Conference (CVAC) or the Carolinas Conference, is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) primarily at the Division II level.
+Conference Carolinas (formerly known as the Carolinas-Virginia Athletic Conference, Carolinas Conference, and North State Conference) is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) primarily at the Division II level.
 It is also considered as one of the seven Division I conferences for men's volleyball.
 Originally formed in 1930, the league reached its modern incarnation in 1994.
-Member institutions are located in the southeastern United States in the states of Georgia, North Carolina, South Carolina, and Tennessee.
-The Conference Carolinas membership currently consists of 15 small colleges or universities, 13 private and two public.
+Member institutions are located in the southeastern United States in the states of Georgia, North Carolina, South Carolina, Tennessee, and Virginia.
+The Conference Carolinas membership currently consists of 16 small colleges or universities, 14 private and 2 public.

 History

 Conference Carolinas dates to its inception on December 6, 1930.
 The conference was formed then as an athletic association "for the greater advantage of the small colleges in North Carolina".
 The official name given back then was the North State Intercollegiate Conference but known informally as the Old North State Conference.
 The birthplace was the Washington Duke Hotel in Durham, North Carolina, and the seven charter members were Appalachian, Atlantic Christian (now Barton College), Catawba, Guilford, Elon, High Point, and Lenoir–Rhyne.

 The conference followed a policy of expansion for a period of time.
 Western Carolina became a member in 1933, East Carolina in 1947, Pfeiffer in 1960, Newberry in 1961, and Presbyterian in 1964, followed closely by Mars Hill.

 With the acceptance of the first member from South Carolina in Newberry College, a name change became necessary.
 Thus on May 20, 1961 the official name of the conference was changed to the Carolinas Intercollegiate Athletic Conference (CIAC) but commonly known less formally as the Carolinas Conference.

 East Carolina resigned in 1962 to join the Southern Conference and Appalachian and Western Carolina followed.
 Football sponsorship in the Carolinas Conference was dropped in 1975 when Lenoir–Rhyne, Newberry, Presbyterian, and Mars Hill joined the South Atlantic Conference.

-Pembroke State University, now the University of North Carolina at Pembroke, became a first-time member in 1976 followed by Wingate College in 1979, and Lenoir–Rhyne re-joined in 1984.
+Pembroke State University, now the University of North Carolina at Pembroke, became a first-time member in 1976 followed by Wingate College in 1979, and Lenoir–Rhyne rejoined in 1984.

 While Guilford College withdrew in 1988, St. Andrews and Mount Olive were added that same year.

 The 1989–90 academic year started a new era as Catawba, Elon, Lenoir–Rhyne and Wingate all withdrew to compete in the first year that the South Atlantic Conference provided championships in all sports, not just football.

 The Carolinas Conference then added Belmont Abbey in 1989, Coker College (now Coker University) in 1991, and Lees-McRae in 1993.
 Pembroke State left in 1992.